How common is identity theft in Alabama? (2026 Update)

 State Population

-Alabama faces an identity theft crisis of exceptional scale, ranking #13 nationally by per-capita rate (314 reports per 100K) but #1 by absolute numbers with 15,860 identity theft reports in just Q1-Q3 2025—already at 117% of 2024's full-year total of 13,596.
+Alabama faces an identity theft crisis, ranking #13 nationally by per-capita rate (314 reports per 100K) with 15,860 identity theft reports in just Q1-Q3 2025—already at 117.0% of 2024's full-year total of 13,596.
 This represents approximately 58 new victims every single day across Alabama, with one new victim every 24.8 minutes around the clock.
-Alabama is on track to exceed 2024's record-breaking numbers.
+For comprehensive national context, see our 2025 Identity Theft Statistics report.
+All data is based on FTC Consumer Sentinel Network data.

-The concentration of identity theft in Alabama reflects the state's massive population (39.5 million—largest in the nation), economic significance, and unique vulnerabilities.
-Alabama's major metropolitan areas face elevated identity theft risks.
+The concentration of identity theft in Alabama reflects the state's unique vulnerabilities and risk factors.
+Alabama's 5.1 million residents1 face elevated risk from the rural-urban divide, manufacturing sector volatility, and limited digital infrastructure in rural areas.
 Comprehensive identity theft protection is essential for Alabama residents.

 Critical Factor: Rural-Urban Divide Meets Manufacturing Economy